Ibtesam-Mahmood/Rime-SDK/README.md

 await RimeRepository().reset()
 ```

-:+1: The `RimeApi` handles grouping and ungrouping channels.
+:+1: The `RimeAPI` handles grouping and ungrouping channels.

 For more information about Pubnub channel groups and client subscription limits please refer to the [Pubnub official documentation](https://www.pubnub.com/docs/channels/subscribe#channel-groups)